 I’ve made a point in my “factors to consider before buying a used jet ski” that hours don’t matter.

-I’ve seen jet skis with over 300 hours on them do better than a jet ski with 20 hours.
+I’ve witnessed jet skis with over 300 hours of operation outperform those with only 20 hours.

-I’ve seen engines blow at 5 hours and jet skis with so many hours I’m left scratching my head as to how it’s still going.
+I’ve encountered scenarios where engines failed at just 5 hours, and others where jet skis had accumulated so many hours that it leaves me puzzled as to how they’re still going.

-All I’m trying to say is that hours are not the end all be all thing to determine a jet skis worth.
+All I’m trying to say is that hours are not the end-all-be-all thing to determine a jet skis worth or how long it will last.
 The context of how well the owner took care of the PWC and conditions of things like the seat are way better-determining factors.

 Don’t Forget the Manufacturer or Lack Of